-- 1. Do one of the following: - To choose an existing template, select a template file from the Choose Existing dropdown list.
-QX Manager Software automatically populates the fields under Create New Plate. - To create a new template, click Create New, and see Creating or Editing Templates on page 79. - To browse for a template, click Browse and navigate to the templates folder (if necessary), and then select a template file.
+- 2. Do one of the following: - To choose an existing template, select a template file from the Choose Existing dropdown list.
+QX Manager Software automatically populates the fields under Create New Plate. - To create a new template, click Create New, and see Creating or Editing Templates on page 69. - To browse for a template, click Browse and navigate to the folder containing your templates, and then select a template file.
 QX Manager Software automatically populates the fields under Create New Plate.